Image: Shutterstock

 Get as many ideas as you can.
 Read up, do some research, and take part in different seminars and training workshops.
 Collect as many ideas as you could, and narrow down these ideas to what you think would work for you.

-Find business ideas that align with your hobbies and interest, as these would offer you more satisfaction.
+Find business ideas that align with your teenage hobbies and interests, as these would offer you more satisfaction.

 2. Conduct research